garynotethan/gary_bot/README.md

 # gary_bot

-a discord bot that spews out gary's opinions (very biased)
+a discord bot built for the penspinning community that spews out gary's opinions (very biased)